DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Abstract

 \section{Abstract}

-In spite of the recent progress, image diffusion models still produce artifacts.
-A common solution is to refine an established model with a quality assessment system, which generally rates an image in its entirety.
-In this work, we believe \textbf{problem-solving starts with identification}, yielding the request that the model should be aware of not just the presence of defects in an image, but their specific locations.
+In spite of recent progress, image diffusion models still produce artifacts.
+A common solution is to leverage the feedback provided by quality assessment systems or human annotators to optimize the model, where images are generally rated in their entirety.
+In this work, we believe \textbf{problem solving starts with identification}, yielding the request that the model should be aware of not only the presence of defects in an image, but also their specific locations.
 Motivated by this, we propose \method, a two-stage pipeline to assist image diffusion models in generating fewer artifacts.
 Concretely, the first stage targets developing a robust artifact detector, for which we collect a dataset of over 1M flawed synthesized images and set up an efficient human-in-the-loop annotation process, incorporating a carefully designed class-balance strategy.
-The learned artifact detector is then involved in the second stage to tune the diffusion model through assigning a per-pixel confidence map for each synthesis.
+The learned artifact detector is then involved in the second stage to optimize the diffusion model by providing pixel-level feedback.
 Extensive experiments on text-to-image diffusion models demonstrate the effectiveness of our artifact detector as well as the soundness of our diagnose-then-treat design.